symbol/symbol-docs/source/glossary.rst

     Receipt
       Record of proof for every hidden change on the blockchain.
 The collection of receipts are hashed into a merkle tree and linked to a block.
 Read :doc:`more <recipt>`.

+    Reference Mosaic
+      A mosaic selected by the mosaic creator to define mosaic restrictions that depend directly on the selected mosaic's global restrictions.

     Rental Fee
       :doc:`Fees <fees>` required to register a :doc:`namespace <namespace>` or extend its duration.
 The default namespace rental fees are configurable per network, but the network dynamically adjusts the namespace rental fees over time.